erik-ingwersen-ey/better-dict/README.md

 d = bd.BetterDict.from_joblib("d.joblib")
 ```

+***

 ## Q&A

+Here are the answers for some common questions about `better-dict` that you might have:

 ### 1. What is the ``BetterDict`` class and what additional functionality does it provide?